harvard-dce/mh-opsworks/README.md

 efs-backed cluster by selecting one of the efs variants after running `./bin/rake cluster:new`.

+### Static asset server

+Clusters get a static video and JPG asset server in the "Asset Server" layer.
+This machine is a tuned nginx video server that connects to the shared NFS mount.
+The asset server is used by default when no Cloudfront distribution is registered.
+If you're using cloudfront, the asset server instance is what you should set your origin to.

 ### Cloudfront support

 This is currently a manual process, as generally you only want production and staging clusters to have cloudfront distribution.
-Start by creating a cloudfront distribution with the external hostname of your engage node for both the "origin domain name" and "origin id".
+Start by creating a cloudfront distribution with the external hostname of your asset server node for both the "origin domain name" and "origin id".
 The path should be "/static".

 Once you've got your cloudfront domain, you include a key in your stack's `custom_json` to have matterhorn deliver assets over cloudfront: